Natural Gas Vehicle Emissions

 Converting conventional vehicles to run on natural gas is a good option for incorporating alternative fuels into light- and heavy-duty fleet operations.
 EPA's emissions requirements and regulations apply to vehicles converted to run on CNG or LNG.

 EPA requires conversion system manufacturers to demonstrate that converted vehicles or engines meet or exceed the same emissions standards as the original vehicle or engine.
-Therefore, it's important that conversions be performed by careful and reputable qualified system retrofitters, because converted vehicles could produce higher emissions levels than manufactured natural gas vehicles if conversions are not properly installed and calibrated.
+For this and many other reasons, it's important that conversions be performed by careful and reputable qualified system retrofitters.